brandur/heroku-agent/README.md

 ### heroku

 Similarly, we observe roughly a 2.5x speedup with the Heroku CLI.
-This improvement might be greater, but the CLI spends a lot of time just warming up.
+This improvement might be greater, but the CLI spends a lot of time warming up to execute just a single command.

 ```
 # WITH heroku-agent